jishk11/Tutorial-Bot-in-Discord-JS/Episode 7 - Welcome Role/README.md

 This folder contains the source code for the [Episode 7 - Welcome Role](https://www.youtube.com/watch?v=BBcuHdK8N2Q).

-Please watch the video before looking at the code to understand how to program the handler and clarify/answer any potential question(s).

 ## <ins>**Note:** </ins> ##
   - This video was made using the advanced command handler which was made in [Episode 3](https://www.youtube.com/watch?v=3AwHvRzX4QY&t=3s).
   - Place the `guildMemberAdd.js` file in your "guild" folder which should be inside of your "events" folder.